DataHiveDJW/NodeLB/README.md

 **Second parameter (array):** will be the options collection created previously created in your ‘rp.js’ file

 lb.deploy triggers the creation of the reverse proxy object.

-‘Rp’ is the only valid string input for the first parameter to trigger your reverse proxy setup.
+**‘rp’ is the only valid string input for the first parameter to trigger your reverse proxy setup**

 lb.deploy has three specific strings that can be used in this library.

-To see the other use cases for lb.deploy in this library --
+To see the other use cases and strings for lb.deploy in this library, click these links:

 * [Redis Deploy Section](https://github.com/DataHiveDJW/nodeLB/blob/master/README.md#redis-sessions-setup)